- NAME: Roy Lichtenstein

 Answer questions and see how you rank against other players.Play Now

-Shy and never drawn to the spotlight, Lichtenstein continued to stay committed to his craft even toward the end of his life, often spending at least 10 hours a day in his studio.
-In 1995, he received the National Medal of Arts.
+Lichtenstein was committed to his art until the end of his life, often spending at least 10 hours a day in his studio.
+His work was acquired by major museum collections around the world, and he received numerous honorary degrees and awards, including the National Medal of Arts in 1995.

 Lichtenstein married twice.
-He and his first wife, Isabel, whom he divorced in 1965, had two sons together.
+He and his first wife, Isabel, whom he married in 1949 and divorced in 1967, had two sons, David and Mitchell.
 He married Dorothy Herzka in 1968.

 © 2013 A+E Networks.
 All rights reserved.